 Specialize further after completing the Office Assistant Certificate.
 This advanced certificate covers the numeracy skills needed by bookkeepers, accounting clerks, and various similar positions.

 Advanced Bookkeeping students also complete a two-week practicum for a hands-on opportunity to apply skills and knowledge acquired in a workplace environment.

-Successful completion of the Office Administration and Technology - Office Assistant Certificate (or equivalent) with program grade point average of 2.67 or better
+Successful completion of the Office Administration and Technology Certificate – Office Assistant Specialty (or equivalent) with program grade point average of 2.67 or better.

 The deadline for receiving required documentation is stated in the student’s admissions letter.

 An interview (in person or by telephone) with the program coordinator (or designate) may be required before entry to the program.

 Where space permits, students may be admitted up to the end of the first week of the course.
 Admission beyond this point will only be possible with the approval of the instructor(s) involved.

 The minimal requirement for graduation is a cumulative program GPA of 2.67 or equivalent standard.

 OTEC 111 Keyboarding II is an advanced keyboarding course designed to increase keying speed and accuracy to a minimum of 50 net words per minute on a five minute timing.
 Students cover the alphabetic and punctuation keys, keyboard numbers, and symbols.
 Keyboarding software provides immediate feedback and records results.
 Lessons must be completed successfully within the required accuracy goals before advancement.
 This course or the equivalent skill is essential for those interested in advancing in an office career.